 Park equipment onsite and find operators who live near each customer to access equipment and service those areas quickly.

 Large businesses and fleets might consider hiring drivers based on location.
 Small companies could find alternate ways to get to each job fast.
 One way is to incorporate a phone-tree calling system or chain of command based on location and the desired minimum response time.
-Another timesaving trick is backing equipment into the lot, facing the exit.
+Another timesaving trick is backing equipment into the lot, and facing the exit.
 It’s a simple step that increases response time and productivity during urgent snow situations.

 Communicate with the customer